Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

     $ sudo apt-add-repository universe
     $ sudo apt update

-1.3  Optional: Start the OpenSSH server in the Live CD environment:
+1.3  Optional: Install and start the OpenSSH server in the Live CD environment:

 If you have a second system, using SSH to access the target system can be convenient.